 Robert Levin has performed throughout the United States, Europe, Australia, and Asia, appearing with the orchestras of Atlanta, Berlin, Birmingham, Boston, Chicago, Cleveland, Detroit, Los Angeles, Mon treal, Philadelphia, Toronto, Utah, and Vienna on the Steinway; and with the Academy of Ancient Music, the English Baroque Soloists, the Handel and Haydn Society, the London Classical Players, the Orchestra of the Age of Enlightenment, and the Orchestre Révolutionnaire et Romantique on period pianos.
 Renowned for his improvised cadenzas in Classical period repertoire, Robert Levin has made recordings of a wide range of repertoire for DG Archiv, Decca/London, Deutsche Harmonia Mundi, ECM, Hänssler, New York Philomusica, Philips, and SONY Classical.
 His recordings include Bach’s complete keyboard concertos, the six English Suites, and both books of the Well-Tempered Clavier (Hänssler Edition Bachakademie); a Mozart concerto cycle with Christopher Hogwood and the Academy of Ancient Music for Decca/Oiseau Lyre; the Beethoven concertos with Sir John Eliot Gardiner and the Orchestre Révolutionnaire et Romantique for DG Archiv; and the complete piano music of Dutilleux for ECM.
 A passionate advocate of new music, Robert Levin has commissioned and premiered a large number of works, including Joshua Fineberg’s Veils (2001), John Harbison’s Second Sonata (2003), Yehudi Wyner’s piano concerto Chiavi in mano (Pulitzer Prize, 2006), Bernard Rands’ Preludes, (2007) and Thomas Oboe Lee’s Piano Concerto (2007).
 Robert Levin appears frequently with his wife, pianist Ya-Fei Chuang, in duo recitals and with orchestra, and with violist Kim Kashkashian.
 A noted Mozart scholar, Mr. Levin’s completions of Mozart’s Requiem and other unfinished works have been recorded and performed throughout the world.
 In 2005 his completion of the Mozart C-minor Mass, commissioned by Carnegie Hall, was premiered there and has since been widely heard in the United States and Europe.
 After more than a quarter century as an artist teacher at the Sarasota Music Festival he succeeded Paul Wolfe as Artistic Director in 2007.
 A member of the American Academy of Arts and Sciences and the Akademie für Mozartforschung, he is President of the International Johann Sebastian Bach Competition (Leipzig, Germany).
 From 1993 to 2013 he was Dwight P. Robinson, Jr. Professor of the Humanities at Harvard University.

 Violinist Danielle Maddon is well known to New England audiences for her vibrant playing and broad experience as a soloist, concertmaster, recitalist, chamber and orchestral musician.
-Performing on both modern and period instruments, Ms. Maddon has appeared in venues including Carnegie Hall, Vatican City, and Tokyo's Suntory Hall, in repertoire spanning four centuries.
-Critics have hailed her playing as "magnificent", "stunning", "masterful", and "heartfelt".
+Performing on both modern and period instruments, Ms. Maddon has appeared in venues including Carnegie Hall, Vatican City, and Tokyo’s Suntory Hall, in repertoire spanning four centuries.
+Critics have hailed her playing as “magnificent,” “stunning,” “masterful,” and “heartfelt.”
 She performs with Boston Baroque, Emmanuel Music, the Boston Pops, the Boston Musica Viva, the Handel and Haydn Society, Cantata Singers, the Boston Cecelia, and other groups.
 Ms. Maddon was twice awarded full fellowships to both the Tanglewood Music Center and the Los Angeles Philharmonic Institute, winning concertmaster posts for conductors Kurt Masur, Michael Tilson-Thomas, Leonard Slatkin, and Sir Charles Grove.
 For four seasons, she was concertmaster of the Tallahassee Symphony.
 Ms. Maddon performed for two years as a first violinist in the Singapore Symphony Orchestra, and tutored violin students at the National University of Singapore.
 As concertmaster and soloist for the New England Philharmonic under Richard Pittman, she has performed twelve violin concertos by modern masters including Berg, Harbison, Dutilleux, and Lutoslawski.
-On March 2, 2013, she will premiere a new violin concerto by Bernard Hoffer, commissioned by the New England Philharmonic and written for her.
+On March 2, 2014, she premiered a new violin concerto by Bernard Hoffer, commissioned by the New England Philharmonic and written for her.

 Violist Jonina Allan Mazzeo originally hails from Salem, Oregon, but has lived in Massachusetts since 2000.
 After graduating magna cum laude from Wellesley College, Ms. Mazzeo studied with Marcus Thompson at the New England Conservatory, where she earned a Master of Music in viola performance.
 She has performed in orchestras in the United States, Canada, Germany, Austria, New Zealand, and Australia, and has been a member of the Albany and Atlanta Symphony Orchestra and the Atlantic Symphony Orchestra, where she held the Sandra Shaw chair.
 In addition to her appearances with Emmanuel Music, Ms. Mazzeo has performed with the Boston Modern Orchestra Project, Sol y Canto, and Son de las Americas mariachi.
 She has collaborated with composers John Harbison, Steve Reich, Liza White, and Dan VanHassel.
 As a member of the Fens Trio (flute, viola, and harp), she won second prize in the 2008 International Chamber Music Ensemble Competition.
 Ms. Mazzeo studied chamber music with members of the Concord, American, and Borromeo String Quartets, and has participated in the Spoleto Festival USA, the Aspen Music Festival, and as a fellow at the Tanglewood Music Center.